-Although newer than traditional braces, Damon braces have established themselves as a popular dental braces variation.
-This kind of braces treatment can help move your teeth more comfortably than other kinds of braces, due to their self-litigating (or “floating”) nature: Damon braces use a slide mechanism to hold the wire, as opposed to elastic ties that come with traditional braces, eliminating some common friction and discomfort.
-Sometimes Damon braces also allow for faster treatment times.
+A newer treatment option than traditional metal braces, Damon braces have established themselves as a popular alternative.
+This type of braces treatment can help move your teeth more comfortably than other kinds of braces, due to their self-ligating (or “floating”) nature: Damon braces use a slide mechanism to hold the wire, as opposed to elastic ties that come with traditional braces, eliminating some common friction and discomfort.
+Sometimes Damon braces also allow for faster treatment times!

 Ceramic “Clear” Braces

 Ceramic braces are available as a bracket alternative for both traditional metal braces and Damon braces.
 In both cases, the metal bracket attached to the tooth is replaced with a tooth-colored ceramic bracket, which makes the braces as a whole far less noticeable.
 Traditional braces can also use clear/white colored bands to further conceal treatment.

 Invisalign is an innovation in orthodontic treatment that allows you to align your teeth with removable clear aligners.
 This allows your treatment to be a more comfortable and hygienic experience.
 A popular alternative to bracket-based braces, Invisalign is a completely different treatment experience, and has its own pros and cons.
 We have published a guide to Invisalign to answer the most frequently asked questions about this type of treatment:

 At OoLi, we believe orthodontic treatment is a worthwhile investment in your everyday confidence and oral health, so we do our best to ensure it is financially obtainable for all of our patients.

 Do you have questions about insurance or procedures?
 We’ll help you understand your orthodontic insurance coverage and guarantee that everything you need for your confident smile is included in your financial package.
 Details and a timeline of all necessary procedures will be presented to you at your free consultation.